 PROS:

-The beautiful glow that eventually develops a greenish patina
+The beautiful glow eventually develops a greenish patina

 No need for painting